renduples/restapi/README.md

 SELECT * FROM mysql_servers;
 ```

-The RESTful API is now ready to serve traffic and we can analyse expensive queries with:
+The RESTful API is now ready to serve traffic and we can analyse expensive queries:
 ```bash
 SELECT hostgroup hg, sum_time, count_star, digest_text FROM stats_mysql_query_digest ORDER BY sum_time DESC;
 +----+----------+------------+------------------------------------------------+